Hannalysis/Coding-Chronicles/README.md

 --- Feb 3rd ---
 2025-02-03

-After an interesting day on User Centred Design; our team were focused on visual aid for progress and tracking, and it made me realise where I was in my current personal project, afraid to delve into the next step and decide what data visualisation module to go for.
+After an interesting day on User Centred Design; our team were focused on visual aid for progress and tracking, and it made me realise where I was in my current personal project (CoCo), afraid to delve into the next step and decide what data visualisation module to go for.

 So I got myself re-familiar from my previous research, and realised, even though I had my heart set on utilising a Python module - communicating the data from js and then sending the visuals back would require a back-end.
 That would give a noticable slowdown, and quite a time sink considering this is just for my MVP, at this stage.
 So, I rolled with the Plotly.js module, and created my bar range graph with PH data.
 It was not without teething issues.
 I did have to manually change the base property (as by default all bar graphs start at 0), and it turns out at my 'ranges',